Your Market Force Style Indicator results:

 Descriptives: Cavalier, logical, focused, driven, purposeful, decisive, commanding, willful, self-controlled, independent, dominant, blunt, aggressive, businesslike, structured, inventive, conceptual, ingenious, and principled.

-For a full-length description of the Control Style and suggestions for working with other styles, please see Market Force: The Invisible Game.
+For a full-length description of the Control Style and suggestions for working with other styles, read Market Force: The Invisible Game.

 How can Market Force help you achieve your next level of performance?